 - To be eligible for an associate instructorship position in future years, students must also meet additional English language requirements, which includes becoming certified by passing the Test of English Proficiency for International Associate Instructor Candidates.

 After you apply: International applicants should visit the Office of International Services for detailed information about supporting documents which are necessary to submit in addition to your online application.
 Look for “Supporting Documents for Graduate Students.”

-International applicants must provide a Declaration of Financial Support Form upon notification of acceptance to Indiana University.
-Please fill out and submit this information to the Office of International Admissions directly, either by mail to the above address, by email to email@example.com, or by fax to (812) 856-5378.
+International applicants must provide a Declaration of Financial Support Form upon notification of acceptance to Indiana University, if you have not been awarded a financial support package.
+Please fill out and submit this information to the Office of International Admissions directly, either by mail to the above address, by email to firstname.lastname@example.org, or by fax to (812) 856-5378.

 The evidence of financial support will not be part of your academic admission decision, as this information is held in confidence by the Office of International Admissions.
 Applications received without any evidence of financial support can be processed for an admission decision.
 However, admission will be delayed if the Office of International Admissions does not have this information on file.
-Therefore, it is recommended that you have the form prepared and ready for submission if you are notified that you have been admitted to Indiana University.
+OIS provides details regarding the next steps after admission and provides resources for living in the U.S.